 Once you’ve made this deduction, you have your “taxable income” and you can look in the tax table to find out how much you’re supposed to pay.
 But don’t get out the checkbook yet because you’re only half-done.

 Wait a minute — what about the “alternative minimum tax?”

-One of these credits is for education expenses (but note you can either take this credit or the tuition deduction I mentioned in “Path 1” above — not both).
-Another is for income tax you’ve paid to a foreign government.
+One credit is for your education expenses.
+Another is for any income tax you’ve paid to a foreign government.
 Another is for your child care or dependent care expenses.
-You also get a per-child “Child Tax Credit.”
-My favorite credit, though (childless as I am), is the retirement savings contributions credit.
-Remember how when you put money into a 401k or an IRA you were able to deduct that amount from your income before you calculated your tax?
-Well now it gets better.
-You can take a certain percentage of the first $2,000 you put into retirement accounts as a credit.
-If your “adjusted gross income” is low enough, that percentage is 50%, and your credit is as much as $1,000, which will cut your income tax to zero.
+You also get a per-child “Child Tax Credit,” and can also take a credit for any adult dependents you have.

+My favorite credit is the retirement savings contributions credit.
+Remember how, when you put money into tax-deferred retirement account, you were able to deduct it from your income before you calculated your tax?
+Now it gets better.
+You can take a percentage of the amount you put into retirement accounts as a credit as well.
+If your “adjusted gross income” is low enough, that percentage is 50%, and your credit is as high as $1,000, which can cut your income tax to zero.

 In order to qualify for the Earned Income Tax Credit, your adjusted gross income must be very low (but you must have earned some income during the year).
 It’s easier to qualify if you have at least one dependent child.
 Millions of people qualify for the EITC, but it does typically require having a very low income — lower than is strictly necessary for The DON Method.

 There’s one way to find out if you can stop paying income tax by using the DON Method: There is no substitute for sitting down and doing the math, either by yourself or with the help of a professional.

 The IRS has some helpful information at their web site.
 If you’re adventurous, you can create a spreadsheet to simulate your tax return, or you can get specialized tax software, or you can sit down with a tax specialist to run the numbers.